The flexor digitorum longus is a deep muscle in the back of the lower leg, running down the leg to connect at bottom of the foot.

 - Worn shoes that collapse to the inside or outside

 - Walking or running barefoot in deep sand

-Pain in the soles of the feet and bottom of the toes are often blamed on bad shoes, flat feet or gout.
+- Pain in the soles of the feet and bottom of the toes is blamed on ill-fitting shoes, flat feet, or gout.
 This pain is often due to the long flexors of the toes.

 - Tarsal tunnel syndrome

 - Claw toes

 - Hammer toe